wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 ## PROBLEM 2.
 "Dorking" scans by hackers look for secrets in GitHub

+A "dork" is American slang for someone who is both academically inclined and also silly and clumsy.<a target="_blank" href="https://www.urbandictionary.com/define.php?term=Dork">*</a>

-Rogue "dorking" scanners are looking through <strong>every</strong> public repository, every day, looking for secrets.
+Rogue "dorking" scanners are looking through <strong>every</strong> public repository, every commit made, every day, looking for secrets.

 References:
    * http://www.securityweek.com/github-search-makes-easy-discovery-encryption-keys-passwords-source-code